cdfoundation/best-practices-site/content/en/learn/version-control/_index.md

 # Types of Version Control

-There are two primary types of version control, though only two that are truly appropriate for production software.
+There are numerous types of version control, though only two that are truly appropriate for production software.

 - <b>Centralized System:</b> All files are managed by a single service, including any history of changes, and the service tracks status of in-progress efforts.
-Access management lists of contributors is also controlled by the service.
+Access management lists of contributors are also controlled by the service.
 Examples of centralized version control systems include Subversion or Perforce.

 - <b>Distributed System:</b> While there is usually a primary version of a given project, development against that project is done by making a complete copy, or clone, of the whole project into a new environment.
 This includes the full history of changes up to that point.
 Each copy, or clone, of a project can also maintain it's own list of contributors indepently.
 Examples of distributed version control systems include Mercurial and Git.